groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/ruby/_index.md

       # feature loop
       - icon: "fas fa-bullseye"
-        content: "Retrieve Resultant Document (with the Comparison Result) as a Stream‎"
+        content: "Retrieve Resultant Document (with the Comparison Result) as a Stream"

     more_feature:
       # more_feature_loop
       - title: "Get Document Result as Images"
-        content: "Using GroupDocs.Comparison Cloud API, you can compare documents and get the list of modifications ‎in the form of images.
-Following piece of code shows how you can compare a source and ‎a target ‎DOCX files and fetch their differences in a result.DOCX file.
-Later you can get the resultant DOCX file as ‎images using Ruby:‎"
+        content: "Using GroupDocs.Comparison Cloud API, you can compare documents and get the list of modifications in the form of images.
+Following piece of code shows how you can compare a source and a target DOCX files and fetch their differences in a result.DOCX file.
+Later you can get the resultant DOCX file as images using Ruby:"

       # more_feature_loop
       - title: "Get Document Result as Images using Ruby"